wingnut/portfolio-company-enrichment/README.md

 - [X] Run with real full dataset to spot any outliers

 - [ ] Download "divestment" companies too and concatenate with portfolio companies
-  - Use a flag for divestment or separate record?
+  - Either use discriminator columns for divestment or separate record, only one extra field for divestments vs portfolio companies
-  - NOTE: one extra field: exitDate

 - [ ] Download compressed funds reference data and use as enrichment for funds list in portfolio company
   - Also enrich with stuff from each individual fund page???
 Seems like overkill.